laumbourassa/scoped/README.md

 # scoped.h

 **scoped.h** is a single-header C library for automatic resource management using GCC's `cleanup` attribute.
 It enables automatic cleanup for pointers and resources, similar to RAII in C++.
-This makes managing heap-allocated memory and other resources (like file handles) simpler and less error-prone.
+This makes resource management easier and less error-prone, especially in complex C code.

 ## Features

 - **Automatic cleanup** of pointers and resources at scope exit
 - **Support for standard C pointer types** (e.g., `int*`, `double*`, `FILE*`)
 - **Easy registration** of custom cleanup functions for user-defined types
+- **Convenient type definitions** for scoped pointers (e.g., `scoped_int_t`, `scoped_file_t`)
 - No dependencies other than the C standard library
 - Header-only: just include `scoped.h` in your project